dasarpai/old.dasarpai.github.io/_wiablog/2024-09-22-Why-do-we-conclude.md

 And we cannot live in that state for long.
 So we rush to conclusions.
 But if you conclude everything in the life
-then what is there to know in your life
+then what is there to know in your life?
-and what the purpose of life?
+and what is the purpose of life?

 Without conclusion we cannot live in darkness longer
 With all conclusion life looks meaningless.